 Stressed work to get things done, too many tasks to solve at once, etc. can stimulate epinephrine.
 Epinephrine can deplete with chronic stress or anxiety, leaving you feeling exhausted, mentally drained, and often depressed.
 Epinephrine is temporarily elevated when we run at very high intensity levels, like in interval training or sprint.
 Running at lower intensity like jogging can lower epinephrine levels.

 Running will have a positive effect on all these four neuro-chemicals.
 However, the type of running we perform also seems to make a difference.

-Epinephrine levels increases with very high intensity work like running shorter intervals with high intensity.
-Sport that relies more on explosive efforts than a consistent moderate intensity effort, create a rise in epinephrine levels.
-With intensive muscular work releases large amounts of endorphins into the blood.
+Epinephrine levels increase with very high intensity work like running shorter intervals with high intensity.
+A sport that relies more on explosive efforts than a consistent moderate intensity effort, create a rise in epinephrine levels.
+Intensive muscular work releases large amounts of endorphins into the blood.

 The rise in serotonin we experience with moderate intensity training seems to be similar in nature to the rise in serotonin that experiences when we are surrounded by good friends and family.
 In other words, when we are engaged in positive experiences, including the long low to moderate run, there is a rise in serotonin levels.

 When the serotonin levels rise, the dopamine levels tend to rise in accordance.
 This means that running at low to moderate intensity will have a positive impact on dopamine levels.
 As runner, you will probably have experienced the good night’s sleep that is typically following a long low to moderate run.

 However, you may also have experienced a disrupted sleep after a long run at too high intensity.
 It seems like low to moderate intensity running has a positive effect on dopamine levels, while running that is very intense can lower dopamine levels, disrupting the sleep pattern.
 In fact, one of the symptoms of overtraining is a disruption in the runner’s sleep pattern.